MicrosoftDocs/Devices-docs/surface/surface-pro-nfc.md

 ---
 title: NFC support in Surface Pro 10 for Business
-description: This article provides an overview and FAQ about NFC support in Pro 10 for Business devices. ms.service: surface ms.localizationpriority: medium
+description: This article provides an overview and FAQ about NFC support in Surface Pro 10 for Business devices. ms.service: surface ms.localizationpriority: medium
 author: coveminer